 Steps you can take now

-If you are interested in robot law, you can download the draft report or view the procedure file on the European Parliament’s website.
+If you are interested in robot law, you can download the resolution and draft report or view the procedure file on the European Parliament’s website.
 You can also buy a book on robot law, or get our advice on a robot law issue.